kyawkyaw/simpleCoreCLRHost/README.md

   Mine is:

     export SCCH_COREPATH="$HOME/.dnx/runtimes/dnx-coreclr-darwin-x64.1.0.0-rc1-15838/bin"
-  then run build.sh script:
+  Run make:

-    sh build.sh
+    make
-  and *Managed.dll* will appear in your directory.
+  Then *Managed.dll* and *SCCH* will appear in your directory.

 ### Running example
   Just run ./SCCH with proper arguments: